magomimmo/modern-cljs/doc/tutorial-13.md

 ```

 The value of each key of an error map is a vector, because the
-`validate` function can catch for more than one predicate failure for
+`validate` function can catch more than one predicate failure for
 each key.
 That's a very nice feature to have.

 ## User defined predicates and functions